-745.04 STUDENT DISABILITY SERVICES
+745.04 DISABILITY RESOURCES OFFICE

-Student Disability Services envisions a campus community where all students with disabilities are valued, informed and provided with reasonable accommodations.
+Disability Resources Office (/offices/student-development-center/disability-services/index.dot) envisions a campus community where all students with disabilities are valued, informed and provided with reasonable accommodations.
 The mission is to facilitate the educational and personal development of SUNY Cortland students with disabilities.
 Its goal is to ensure equal access to all programs and activities and facilitate the architectural and attitudinal accessibility of the campus environment.
 Accordingly, the office serves in a multidimensional role as counselor, educator and coordinator of accommodations.